-With your Private Pilot License you are allowed to take family, friends, co-workers, and cargo on board a helicopter you own or rent while acting as Pilot in Command.
+With your Private Pilot License you are allowed to take family, friends, and co-workers on board a helicopter you own or rent while acting as Pilot in Command.
 Even though you may share the operating expenses with your passengers, you are not allowed to be compensated for your piloting skills.
 To fly for compensation or hire you must carry a Commercial Pilot License.

 Instrument Rating Program